2xs/pipcore/Readme.md

 Pip is known to build correctly with this toolchain:

-* GCC i386, version 4.7.2
+* GCC i386, version 4.7.2 to 4.9
 * NASM version 2.11.08
 * COQ Proof Assistant version 8.5pl2
 * GNU Sed version 4.2.2 (install it on an OSX build host through MacPorts : "gsed")
 * grub-mkrescue (for ISO image generation; unnecessary for i386 target though)
 * Doxygen version 1.8.10 (for documentation generation)
-* stack version 1.2.0.2 (is a cross-platform program for developing Haskell projects)
+* haskell-stack version 1.2.0.2 (is a cross-platform program for developing Haskell projects)
 * QEMU i386 version 2.6.50
+* Texlive any version or another latex tools

 ## Building the Pip